 There are many organisations which may be able to assist and advise you with the organisation of your event, or help you learn more about some of the issues associated with Holocaust Memorial Day.
 Some work with Holocaust and genocide survivors, others focus on remembrance and education, and some work in community relations.

 If you can’t find what you’re looking for contact Holocaust Memorial Day Trust on 020 7785 7029 or email [email protected].

-Established in 1963 the 45 Aid Society consists mainly of survivors of concentration camps who came to Britain in 1945/46.
-The Society is active in the community, helps members and charities and facilitates survivors to give testimony of their experiences to schools, councils and community groups.
+The ‘45 Aid Society consists mainly of survivors of concentration camps who came to Britain in 1945/46.
+The ’45 Aid Society helps members and charities and facilitates survivors to give testimony of their experiences to schools, councils and community groups.

 The Aegis Trust campaigns to prevent genocide worldwide.
 Aegis’s activities include: research, policy, education, remembrance, awareness of genocide issues in the media and humanitarian support for victims of genocide.